 In January 2005, McDonald's Chief Creative Officer Marlena Peleo-Lazar told a government panel concerned with food marketing to children that Ronald McDonald had morphed from "chief happiness officer" into an "ambassador for an active, balanced lifestyle" and was visiting elementary schools to tout exercise.

 Ronald also got a makeover to look more active in June 2005, trading in his trademark yellow jumpsuit for sportier garb.
-McDonald's also introduced a new program called "Active Achievers", in the fall 2005 to "deliver educational messages to students about nutrition, and balance between eating right and staying active."
-They also announced a program called Passport to Play, which was distributed to 31,000 schools and seven million children.
-According to Psychologist Susan Linn, co-founder of the Campaign for a Commercial-Free Childhood, McDonald's has no place in schools:
+McDonald's also introduced a new program called "Active Achievers" in the fall of 2005 to "deliver educational messages to students about nutrition, and balance between eating right and staying active."
+McDonald's PR also announced a program called Passport to Play, which was distributed to 31,000 schools and seven million children.
+But according to Psychologist Susan Linn, co-founder of the Campaign for a Commercial-Free Childhood, McDonald's has no place in schools:

 - "This is another marketing ploy.
 The notion that children need Ronald McDonald to get them to enjoy exercise is bogus.
 Given the opportunity, kids naturally like to be active."

-In 2006, McDonald's announced its intention to place nutrition information on the packaging of most of its menu items to, in part, combat the indictments of the voluntary system of menu labeling that relegated much of this information to brochures or company websites.
+In 2006, McDonald's announced its intention to place nutrition information on the packaging of most of its menu items to combat in part criticism of the voluntary system of menu labeling that relegated much of this information to brochures or company websites.
 McDonald's called the move "the latest transparency initiative information to help customers make informed choices."
 Critics contend that seeing the calories on the wrapper of a cheeseburger you've already purchased is ineffective.

-In 1990, McDonald's (and the rest of the restaurant industry) managed to successfully exempt itself from the Nutrition Labeling and Education Act's updated "Nutrition Facts" law, which required that all packaged foods be labeled with specific nutrition data.
-Industry's sway over lawmakers was so great, that they managed to escape the Food and Drug Administration (FDA)'s labeling rules.
+In 1990, McDonald's (and the rest of the fast food industry) managed to successfully exempt itself from the Nutrition Labeling and Education Act's updated "Nutrition Facts" law, which required that all packaged foods be labeled with specific nutrition data.
+The industry's sway over lawmakers was so great that they managed to escape the Food and Drug Administration (FDA)'s labeling rules.
 McDonald's continues to combat putting nutrition information on menu boards.
 According to CEO Jim Skinner, doing so would be too complex and slow down service.

-In 2006, McDonald's joined the Children's Food and Beverage Advertising Initiative, launched by the Council of Better Business Bureaus, which asks participating companies to"pledge" to shift a portion of their advertising to kids under 12 to healthier choices.
-McDonald's pledge, released in July of 2007, included:
+In 2006, McDonald's joined the Children's Food and Beverage Advertising Initiative, launched by the Council of Better Business Bureaus, which asks participating companies to"pledge" to shift a portion of their advertising intended for children under 12 to healthier choices.
+The McDonald's pledge, released in July of 2007, included:

-- Directing 100% of national advertising to children under 12 to furthering "the goal of healthy dietary choices".
+- Directing 100 percent of national advertising to children under 12 to furthering "the goal of healthy dietary choices";

-- Advertising either the 4 piece Chicken McNuggets Happy Meal or Hamburger Happy Meal as the healthier option.
+- Advertising either the four-piece Chicken McNuggets Happy Meal or Hamburger Happy Meal as the healthier option;

 - Limiting the use of licensed characters in the promotion of healthier choices (or) placing its food on any program directed at kids.

-In May of 2008, they created a supplement which added more meals to the list of advertised foods that qualified as "healthier options."
-McDonald's defines "healthier choices" as those under 600 calories; a high calorie meal for a child.
-In November of 2008, McDonald's received an award for multicultural advertising from the Association of National Advertisers, for a television commercial which featured children under 12 waving bags of McDonald's food.
-The ad, which clearly targets children, offers particular insight into the boundaries and exceptions made in the "pledge".
+In May of 2008, McDonald's created a supplemental pledge that added more meals to the list of advertised foods that qualified as "healthier options."
+McDonald's defines "healthier choices" as those under 600 calories, a high calorie meal for a child under 12.
+In November of 2008, McDonald's received an award for multicultural advertising from the Association of National Advertisers for a television commercial that featured children under 12 waving bags of McDonald's food.
+The ad, which clearly targets children, offers particular insight into the boundaries and exceptions made by the "pledge."

 Countering "Super Size Me"

-Early in 2004, Morgan Spurlock released a documentary film Super Size Me, in which he ate three meals a day at McDonald's and gained 25 pounds.
+Early in 2004, Morgan Spurlock released the documentary film Super Size Me, in which he ate three meals a day at McDonald's and gained 25 pounds.
 The title of the film is a play on the now abolished McDonald's "Super Size" menu option.
-In May, when the documentary was slated for release in 35 theaters in the U.S., Walt Riker, McDonald's Vice President of Corporate Communications, told PR Week that the company was "responding aggressively because the film is a gross misrepresentation of what McDonald's is all about".
-According to PR Week, McDonald's has been promoting its global nutritionist Cathy Kapica, with the company pleased to report that she has been quoted in the Chicago Sun-Times, the Los Angeles Times and will appear on CNN, CNBC and in an Associated Press story.
-The trade magazine also reported McDonald's had released both a video news release and an audio news release and that "an aggressive independent third-party response" would be issued by the American Council on Science and Health (ACSH).
+In May, when the documentary was slated for release in 35 theaters in the U.S., Walt Riker, McDonald's Vice President of Corporate Communications, told PR Week that the company was "responding aggressively because the film is a gross misrepresentation of what McDonald's is all about."
+According to PR Week, McDonald's had been promoting its global nutritionist Cathy Kapica, with the company pleased to report that she had been quoted in the Chicago Sun-Times and the Los Angeles Times and appeared on CNN, CNBC, and in an Associated Press story.
+The trade magazine also reported that McDonald's had released both a video news release and an audio news release and that "an aggressive independent third-party response" would be issued by the American Council on Science and Health (ACSH).
 ACSH's Ruth Kava had a column published on Tech Central Station.
-In response to the film Soso Whaley, an adjunct fellow with the the Competitive Enterprise Institute (CEI), launched her own 30 day McDonald's only diet:
+In response to the film, Soso Whaley, an adjunct fellow with the the Competitive Enterprise Institute (CEI), launched her own 30 day McDonald's only diet: